ARM-software/arm-trusted-firmware/docs/components/xlat-tables-lib-v2-design.rst

 More specifically, some use cases that this library aims to support are:

 #.
 Statically allocate translation tables and populate them (at run-time) based
-   on a description of the memory layout.
+   upon a description of the memory layout.
 The memory layout is typically provided by the platform port as a list of memory regions;

 #.
 Support for generating translation tables pertaining to a different